because single snapshots and words do not cut it.

 American Rev., Prequel to French Rev., Shay's Rebellion, Constitutional Convention

-This has obvious applications in aerospace, research, and anywhere precise planetary data meets a need for better tooling.
+This has obvious applications in space-mission planning, research, and anywhere precise planetary data meets a need for better tooling.
 If that's your world — or you fund people building in it — I'd like to hear from you.

 Not looking for engineering help.
 Looking for the right people.

-Mention CSPICE in your first message so I know you read this far.
+Mention ANISE in your first message so I know you read this far.

 joseph@dutchdata.io